-The amount and timing of future cash requirements will depend on the pace of these programs, particularly the completion of the Phase I trial of LB-100.
-After completion of the Phase I clinical trial, the next step will be to determine the anti-cancer activity against a particular type of human cancer in Phase II clinical trials.
+The amount and timing of future cash requirements will depend on the pace of these programs, particularly the completion of the Phase 1 trial of LB-100.
+After completion of the Phase 1 clinical trial, the next step will be to determine the anti-cancer activity against a particular type of human cancer in Phase 2 clinical trials.
 Market conditions present uncertainty as to the Company's ability to secure additional funds, as well as its ability to reach profitability.
 There can be no assurances that the Company will be able to secure additional financing, or obtain favorable terms on such financing if it is available, or as to the Company's ability to achieve positive earnings and cash flows from operations.
-If cash resources are insufficient to satisfy the Company's liquidity requirements, the Company would be required to scale back or discontinue its technology and product development programs, or obtain funds, if available, through strategic alliances that may require the Company to relinquish rights to certain of its technologies products, or to discontinue its operations entirely.
+If cash resources are insufficient to satisfy the Company's liquidity requirements, the Company would be required to scale back or discontinue its technologies product, or to discontinue its operations entirely.

-If we were to materially breach our present collaboration agreement or any future license or collaboration agreements, we could lose our ability to commercialize the related technologies, and our business could be materially and adversely affected.
+If we were to materially breach any existing or future license or collaboration agreements, we could lose our ability to commercialize the related technologies, and our business could be materially and adversely affected.

-We are party to a research collaboration agreement and intend to enter into intellectual property licenses and agreements, all of which will be integral to our business.
+We intend to enter into intellectual property licenses and agreements, all of which will be integral to our business.
 These licenses and agreements impose various research, development, commercialization, sublicensing, royalty, indemnification, insurance and other obligations on us.
 If we or our collaborators fail to perform under these agreements or otherwise breach obligations imposed by them, we could lose intellectual property rights that are important to our business.